mkdocs-publisher/mkdocs-publisher/mkdocs_publisher_docs/05_dev/03_versioning.md

 The current approach to versioning of _“Publisher for MkDocs”_ is based on [semantic versioning](https://semver.org) and looks like this `v1.2.3`, or in general, it's: `vMAJOR,MINOR,PATCH` where:

-- `MAJOR` number is increased when a new braking API change is introduced,
+- `MAJOR` number is increased when a new braking changes are introduced, for example some settings are removed or MkDocs is updated, and this project has to adjust to those changes.
-- `MINOR` number is increased when new functionality is introduced without API changes,
+- `MINOR` number is increased when new functionality is introduced without breaking changes or a new plugin is added.
 - `PATCH` number is increased when there is no new functionality and usually is used for bug fixes.

-Because this package is based on MkDocs API, the only reason to change `MAJOR` number would be to break compatibility with an older version of MkDocs or when this package will go out of beta stage.

-Since this package contains various sets of plugins, `MINOR` number will be changed when a new plugin is introduced or an existing one changes significantly (new config options, new functionality added, etc.).

-`PATCH` number will be used mostly for bug fixes and smaller internal changes like documentation modifications, code refactor or unit testing changes.
+It can also be used for